EmilieAig/BikeProjectTeam7/Code/Scripts/Readme.md

 ## Prediction

-### code_bike_traffic_prediction.py
-   This file contains the code responsible for creating an interactive map that visualizes the paths between data points and bike stations, coloring the paths according to traffic intensity from July 10 to 16, 2023.

 ### code_eco_coord.py
    This file processes the data related to the eco-counters, which contain information about bike paths (path ID, GPS coordinates).
 It renames the columns and prepares the data to merge with the traffic predictions in the other files.